siongui/userpages/content/articles/2017/02/17/go-parse-facebook-post-via-goquery%en.rst

 Retrieve the URL of the image of the post:

-.. show_github_file:: siongui go-facebook-post-parser blogcode/image.go
+.. show_github_file:: siongui userpages content/code/go/scrape-facebook-post/image.go

 Post Content
 ++++++++++++

 Get the content of the post:

-.. show_github_file:: siongui go-facebook-post-parser blogcode/content.go
+.. show_github_file:: siongui userpages content/code/go/scrape-facebook-post/content.go

 Summary
 +++++++

 Use all the above code to extract data from post:

-.. show_github_file:: siongui go-facebook-post-parser blogcode/fb_test.go
+.. show_github_file:: siongui userpages content/code/go/scrape-facebook-post/fb_test.go

-The complete code can be found in `my Github repo`_ [4]_.

 ----